Grant Wistrom

-Grant Alden Wistrom (born July 3, 1976) is a former American college and professional football player who was a defensive end in the National Football League (NFL) for nine seasons.
-Wistrom played college football for the University of Nebraska and was a two-time All-American.
-He was drafted in the first round of the 1998 NFL Draft, and played professionally for the St. Louis Rams and Seattle Seahawks of the NFL.
+Grant Alden Wistrom (born July 3, 1976) is an American former professional football player who was a defensive end in the National Football League (NFL) for nine seasons.
+Wistrom played college football for the Nebraska Cornhuskers and was a two-time All-American.
+He was selected in the first round of the 1998 NFL draft, and played in the NFL for the St. Louis Rams and Seattle Seahawks.

-Early years
+Early life

 Wistrom was born in Joplin, Missouri to Ron and Kathy Wistrom.
 For a short period of time, he went to Forest City Elementary School and Teague Middle School in Altamonte Springs, Florida.
 He began his football career in Webb City, Missouri, where he played for the Webb City High School football team, the Cardinals, as a defensive end and tight end.
 As a defensive end, he compiled 122 tackles, eight sacks, six fumble recoveries, nine forced fumbles and a blocked punt; as a tight end, he caught 30 passes for 527 yards and five touchdowns and rushed 11 times for 115 yards and three touchdowns.
 Wistrom led his team to two Class 4A state championships.
 He was chosen as a first-team high school All-America selection by Super Prep, Blue Chip and USA Today, and earned Top 100 Honors from Scholastic Coach magazine.
 Wistrom also played basketball and competed in track and field.